 The Ann Arbor Thrift Shop accepts applications from qualified social service agencies with designated 501(c)(3) status to receive an Anne M. Hayes Program Grant and/or a Community Impact Grant.

-The Anne M. Hayes Program Grant is funded from the income of the Anne M. Hayes Memorial Fund, with grants ranging from $2,000 to $5,000, for the purpose of programming.
+The Anne M. Hayes Program Grant is funded from the income of the Anne M. Hayes Memorial Fund, with annual grants up to $6,000, for the purpose of programming.
 The proposed program may be new, adapted from previous programs, or be an existing program applied to a new or expanded population.

 In addition, one Community Impact Grant for the purpose of capacity-building is awarded to an agency in the amount of $10,000.
 Its purpose is to strengthen the an organization's infrastructure or management systems to better serve the organization's constituents.